 Regular attendance including punctuality helps your child become reliable and organised - two qualities valued by employers.

 All Sunderland Schools are responsible for keeping accurate records of attendance.
-School will contact you with any concerns they have regarding your child′s attendance.
-Highfield's Attendance Officer Stephen King works closely with school staff, parents, and when necessary, other agencies to help you and your child overcome any attendance problems.
+We will contact you with any concerns they have regarding your child′s attendance.
+Highfield works closely with school staff, parents, and when necessary, other agencies to help you and your child overcome any attendance problems.

 If your child is absent you should contact the school the same day with the reason for the absence.
 The school will inform you if your child's absence or lateness causes concern and will work with you to find a way of improving your child's attendance.